 Interference Archive is an all-volunteer, collectively run space.
 Join us!

 We operate through a number of working groups.
-For details about connecting with any of these groups, please email info[at]interferencearchive[dot]org
+For details about connecting with any of these groups, please email info[at]interferencearchive[dot]org or drop in to a meeting.

 Audio Archive Working Group